 Conditions for Participating in RTI Lab Programme

 In the RTI community has identified two conditions for further development of the RTI lab.
-There has to be clear:
+It has to be clear:

 - How to deal with intellectual property